danCoda/carousel-challenge/README.md

 * the unit tests (I do not have much practice with unit testing at Optus)
 * the carousel (I have created a carousel in the past [(desktop only)](https://nextjs-desktop-carousel.vercel.app/), and this time round, I wanted to see how much AI assistance could help)
 * Styled Components - I do not have much practice with this library.
+* Webpack - I do not much experience with this bundler.

 If I were to spend more time with this, I would have used: